Gug028/alx-system_engineering-devops/0x00-shell_basics/README.md

 This file executes a script that deletes the file betty in the /tmp/my_first_directory 9-firstdirdeletion
-This file executes a script that deletes a directory that is in another directory
+This file executes a script that deletes a directory that is in another directory 10-back
+This file executes a script that changes the working directory to the previous one